Skip to main content

 M0

-The cancer might or might not have grown into nearby tissues or organs (Any T) AND has spread to nearby lymph nodes in the front chest cavity (N1).
-It has not spread to distant sites (M0).
+The tumor might or might not have grown into nearby tissues or organs (Any T) AND the cancer has spread to nearby lymph nodes in the front chest cavity (N1).
+It has not spread to distant parts of the body (M0).

 OR